UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

     It needs to be approximate, as there are only few recordings per day.
-    It needs to be cleanly looking as [Björn takes over here!]
+    It needs to be cleanly looking as possible
     We want to have the average curve be displayed to reduce noise of visualization.

 ???- "for the teachers"